 Coat all electrical connections and switches with a greaseless metal protector.
 If unavailable, use petroleum jelly.

 Chaincase

-Drain the chaincase and refill to proper level, using fresh chaincase oil (P/N 413 8019 00).
+Drain the chaincase and refill to proper level, using fresh chaincase oil (P/N 413 8019 00 250 ml (9 oz)).
 To drain, remove the chaincase cover.